 When you specialize your Computer Information Systems degree in Systems Analysis and Integration, your coursework at DeVry University may include these career-enhancing courses:

 - System Integration – This course integrates previous coursework in information systems analysis and design, database management, transaction processing, and application development.
-Through a business case involving several functional areas, students examine relationships among information systems supporting each area, and explore organizational and technical issues that arise when business needs require separate systems to work together.
+Through a business case involving several functional areas, students in this systems integration course examine relationships among information systems supporting each area, and explore organizational and technical issues that arise when business needs require separate systems to work together.